 - Maintain approved certification in good standing.

-- Complete CEU/CEH requirement with 15 of 60 hours in legal training.
+- Complete CEU/CEH requirement with 80 hours in legal training every four years.

 - OR -